DevEmmy001/testimonials-grid-section-project/README.md

 I used HTML AND CSS to acheive it

-my aim is that the users should be able to:
+My aim is that the users should be able to:

 - View the optimal layout for the site depending on their device's screen size